SMI/StructuredReports/doc/umls_metathesaurus.md

 Describes a Semantic Type.
 The identifier TUI is a member of a group of similar types tuigroup, and the group has a label tuigrouplabel.
-This is used to find out if a concept is related to other concepts that also share a simlar Semantic Type, i.e. their types are both members of the same Semantic Group.
+This is used to find out if a concept is related to other concepts that also share a similar Semantic Type, i.e. their types are both members of the same Semantic Group.

 ```